caseyanderson/workshops/intrmdt_python/intrmdt_python_v1.md

 In [9]: d
 Out[9]: {'name': 'boris'}
 ```
 To add a new key-value pair, simply assign the new key a value at `d`.
-If the key (which is case-sensitive) is not already in use t will be added to the dict d with its value.
+If the key is not already in use it will be added to `d`.
 If the key is already in use the new value will simply overwrite the previous one.

 *For Example*
 ```